 3. On the TAZ frame locate the four Y axis mount brackets shown in Fig. 1.4 (pg.
 18).
 With the print surface facing up and the stepper motor end of the Y axis facing back, slide the Y axis assembly in between the Y axis mount brackets.
 The four Y axis mount brackets will line up with the Y axis bolt holes on the Y axis assembly.
 Thread the four Y axis bolts through the brackets, into the Y axis assembly (Fig. 1.5, page 19).
 Before completely tightening the Y axis bolts make sure the Y axis aluminum bars are pushed down against the TAZ frame lower bars.
-You can do this by slightly tilting the printer, on the side edge, enough to lift the feet of the Y axis off of the table.
-The weight of the Y axis will seat it against the TAZ frame.
-While the printer is slightly tilted tighten the four Y axis bolts.
+While pushing on the black Y axis square extrusions tighten the four Y axis bolts.
 The printer can now be set flat on the table.